mobxjs/mobx/notes.md

     Things fixed:
 -   initialization in babel
 -   babel setup
--   forward compatible with new field initialzers (in babel / ts flag)
+-   forward compatible with new field initializers (in babel / ts flag)
 -   CRA setup out of the box
 -   size reduction
 -   maintainability